eubr-bigsea/Compss-Python/functions/ml/classification/Knn/README.md

 - :param data:        A list with numFrag pandas's dataframe used to training the model.
 - :param settings:    A dictionary that contains:
- 	- K:  			 	      Number of K nearest neighborhood to take in count.
+ 	- K:  			 	Number of K nearest neighborhood to take in count (default, 1).
  	- features: 		    Column name of the features in the training data;
  	- label:          	Column name of the labels   in the training data;
 - :param numFrag:     A number of fragments;